-Decide on the research methods you will use to collect your data.
-The most common forms of quantitative research methods are survey, questionnaires, structured interview and content analysis.
-Plan how, when and where you are going to carry out your research.
+With your teacher's help determine the research methods to be used to collect the data.
+The most common forms of qualitative research methods are unstructured (or semi-unstructured) interviews and observation (participant and non-participant).
+You plan how, when and where you are going to carry out your research.
 Your teacher may help you select an appropriate sample and will make you aware of relevant ethical issues.
-Relevant considerations may include:
+Relevant considerations for you include:

-- Who are you going to question? - How many people will you interview?
-How large is your sample? - How will you distribute your questionnaires or conduct your interviews? - What methods will you use to select your sample? - How will you record your data?
+- Who are you going to question? - How many people will you observe or interview? - When and where will you conduct your observations or interviews? - How will you record your data?

-Write a research proposal which specifies your topic, your research questions(s) and hypothesis(es), the research methods to be used, the size of the sample and a timeframe showing when each stage of the research will be completed.
+Write a research proposal which specifies your topic, your research question(s) and hypotheses, the research methods to be used, the size of the sample and a timeframe showing when each stage of the research will be completed.
 This needs to be approved by your teacher before you undertake the research.